HaiPan10/ou-journal-project/README.md

 # ou-journal-project

 ## Before you running
-Run the query from query.sql to add some nesscessary data.
+Run the query from script.sql to add some nesscessary data.

 ## Register API
 ```